 C | Staying Grounded in Troubled Times

-In this course we explore empirically-tested ways to live in tune with our values, manage stress, and be happier, even as the world turns ever more crazily around us.
+In this course we explore empirically-tested ways to live in tune with our values, manage stress and be happier, even as the world turns ever more crazily around us.
 Fun and laughter guaranteed.
 Greater equanimity a distinct possibility.

 BIO: Betsy Black shares information and techniques to help people be happier, healthier, and more effective.
 For 18 years she owned her own business teaching, training, and coaching, as well as consulting in the field of community development finance.
 She is currently easing into retirement.
-BIO: Betsy is a certified Kripalu Yoga Teacher, a certified Chi Running and Chi Walking Instructor, and is qualified to teach Mindfulness-Based Stress Reduction.
+Betsy is a certified Kripalu Yoga Teacher, a certified ChiRunning and ChiWalking Instructor, and is qualified to teach Mindfulness-Based Stress Reduction.
 She holds a certificate in Positive Psychology from the Kripalu Center and is a graduate of Coach University.
 Betsy has a BA from Middlebury College and her JD from the UNH School of Law.

 This is a three-part course focusing on how countries remember the Holocaust and the impact that memory plays in contemporary society.
 The sessions include: Learning from the Past: Facing Difficult History in the U. S. and Germany; France Under Nazi Occupation: Memory, Myth and Misogyny; and Civil Society Between Darkness and Light: Danish Escape and Rescue.
 We explore how memory either informs or limits our encounters with the past.
 What is at stake if we do not truthfully wrestle with the past?

-E | Post War Anti-Communism and the Hollywood Ten
+E | Post War Anticommunism and the Hollywood Ten

-BIO: Mary Lee Sargent is a retired professor of History and Women’s Studies at Parkland College in Champaign, Illinois, where she taught from 1968 to 2003.
+BIO: Mary Lee Sargent is a retired Professor of History and Women’s Studies at Parkland College in Champaign, Illinois, where she taught from 1968 to 2003.
 After moving to New Hampshire, she was an adjunct instructor of history at Plymouth State University, Southern New Hampshire University, New Hampshire Technical Institute in Concord, and Lakes Region Community College.
 A life-long Progressive activist, she and a group of college friends protested the right-wing Christian Anti-Communist Crusade when it came to Dallas in 1961.

-F | American Novel Reading Group* First class is April 1
+F | American Novel Reading Group

-This is an on-going group meeting throughout the year, with sessions once or twice each month.
-It meets the first Wednesday of each month from 1:00 to 3:00 to discuss a novel chosen by the group from several “100 Best” lists.
-The group’s reading choices have included classics like Huckleberry Finn and The Great Gatsby, and more recent authors like Toni Morrison and Saul Bellow.
+Now entering its third year, this is an on-going group meeting on the first Wednesday of each month from1:00 to 2:30, to discuss a novel chosen by the group from several “100 Best” lists.
+The group’s reading choices have included Huckleberry Finn, The Jungle, The Great Gatsby, Native Son and The Portrait of a Lady.
 Discussion is lively and informal, with the facilitator and group members contributing background, historical and literary insights.